iotaledger/bee-rfcs/text/0000-chronicle-module/0000-chronicle-module.md

 This crate mainly focuses on the `runtime` implementation, which makes the transaction storing/retrieving/adding/deleting in the database efficient.
+In chronicle runtime, **scheduler** represents the one runs inside a single thread and handles the execution flow of (channel -> executor -> reactor), and **ring** represents [scylla-visualized-ring](https://docs.scylladb.com/architecture/ringarchitecture/).

 The high-level of the chronicle event (has `future` trait) we have two options for the flow loop:

-Please note: both options are based on shared-nothing-architecture:
+Please note: both options are based on shared-nothing-architecture

 ## Runtime Design Option 1: channel -> executor -> reactor